ucsb-cs148-w25/pj09-socialrunning/team/retrospectives/RETRO_01.md

 ## Action item 1

-* a goal: start working on Kanban issues for MVP
+* Goal: start working on Kanban issues for MVP
-* a change/experiment: each member writes a message in the Slack for when they are planning to work on their assigned tasks.
+* Change/experiment: each member writes a message in the Slack for when they are planning to work on their assigned tasks.
 Reply to the message when working on the task.
-* a measurement: everyone has 2 PRs by this week
+* Measurement: everyone has 2 PRs by this week

 ## Action item 2

-* a goal: start being more thorough in daily scrums
+* Goal: start being more thorough in daily scrums
-* a change/experiment: provide more details about personal tasks/obstacles and create plans to achieve goal
+* Change/experiment: provide more details about personal tasks/obstacles and create plans to achieve goal
-* a measurement: daily documentation on scrum, each member has at least 2 sentences for their current situation
+* Measurement: daily documentation on scrum, each member has at least 2 sentences for their current situation

 ## Retro Assessment (to do at END of retro)